Cheshire Mammoth Cheese: Making the cheese

 Leland, believing that his efforts helped Jefferson win the Presidency, encouraged his townspeople to make a unique gesture to Jefferson.
 He urged each member of his congregation "who owned a cow to bring every quart of milk given on a given day, or all the curd it would make, to a great cider mill..."
 Leland also insisted that "no Federal cow" (a cow owned by a Federalist farmer) be allowed to offer any milk, "lest it should leaven the whole lump with a distasteful savour."
 The Cheese itself was produced solely by the persons and labor of freeborn farmers of Cheshire, Berkshire County.
 As stated in a letter for Reverend John Leland to President Thomas Jefferson, the Cheese was made "without the assistance of a single slave."

 The townspeople brought their milk (according to Dumas Malone's biography on Jefferson, the cheese was made from the milk of 900 cows) and curd to the mill where a large hoop was placed on a cider press, resulting in a massive cheese press.
 The townspeople added their ingredients, sang a hymn over the press, and, after a time, the cheese was ready.
-As more ingredients than were necessary were presented, three smaller cheeses were created, but Leland dedicated the largest cheese to Jefferson, calling the cheese "the greatest cheese ever put to press in the New World or Old."
+As more ingredients than were necessary had been presented, three smaller cheeses were created, but Leland dedicated the largest cheese to Jefferson, calling the cheese "the greatest cheese ever put to press in the New World or Old."

 The final product weighed 1235 lb, was 4 ft wide, and 15 in thick.
 Due to its size, it could not safely be transported on wheels, so the town hired a sleigh to bring it to a barge on the Hudson River for the start of its trip to Washington, D.C.
 After floating down the Hudson River (North River) to New York City, the mammoth cheese was loaded onto the sloop Astrea and taken to Baltimore, Maryland, where it was loaded onto a horse-drawn wagon for the trip to Washington.
 The three-week, 500 mi journey from Cheshire to Washington became an event from town to town as word spread about the gift.